AbdullahAlShaad/notes/kubernetes/kubernetes.md

 A Secret is an object that contains a small amount of sensitive data such as a password, a token, or a key.
 Because Secrets can be created independently of the Pods that use them, there is less risk of the Secret being exposed during workflow of creating, viewing, and editing Pods.
+Secret can be mounted as data volumes or exposed as environment variables to be used by a container in a Pod.

 _Secrets are similar to ConfigMaps but are intended to hold confidential data_